 What Can I Do?

-Be attentive to your own use of substances.
-It is never wise to start using illegal intoxicants, but you should also moderate your use of legal substances like caffeine and alcohol.
+- Be attentive to your own use of substances.
+It is never wise to start using illegal intoxicants, but you should also moderate your use of legal substances like caffeine, alcohol and nicotine.

 - If you drink alcohol and ever find yourself in “need”, or have difficulty turning down a drink, get help early.
 It is always best to err on the side of caution when it comes to substance abuse.
 It could save you and your loved ones a lifetime of pain.